An Empirical Assessment of Security Risks of Global Android Banking Apps: Related Work

-\textbf{Security Assessment of Banking Apps.} In 2015, Reaves et al.~\cite{reaves2015mo} realized the severe \weaknesses of branchless banking apps.
+\textbf{Security assessment of banking apps.} In 2015, Reaves et al.~\cite{reaves2015mo} realized the severe \weaknesses of branchless banking apps.
 They reverse engineered and then manually analyzed 7 apps from developing countries, and last found 28 significant \weaknesses.
 Most of these \weaknesses remained unresolved after one year~\cite{reaves2017mo}.
 Chanajitt et al.~\cite{chanajitt2018} also manually analyzed 7 banking apps, and investigated three types of \weaknesses, including how much sensitive data is stored on device, whether the original apps can be substituted, and whether communication with the remote server can be intercepted.
-Our study differs from \cite{reaves2015mo,reaves2017mo,chanajitt2018} with regards to the scope of measurement.
-Whereas \cite{reaves2015mo,reaves2017mo,chanajitt2018,chen2018mobile} mainly leverage case studies to study banking apps, the focus of our paper is to develop novel automated detection techniques.
+Our study differs from \cite{reaves2015mo,reaves2017mo,chanajitt2018} with regards to the scope of the study.
+Whereas \cite{reaves2015mo,reaves2017mo,chanajitt2018} mainly leverage case studies to study banking apps, the focus of our paper is to conduct a large-scale empirical study on security weaknesses of banking apps.
 Furthermore, we also incorporate multidisciplinary expertise (\eg, code comprehension, regulations, economics) to interpret the potential causes of occurrence of security \weaknesses.
-Our work also differs from alternative topics, such as functional bugs~\cite{Fan2018,fan2018efficiently}, performance~\cite{Liu:ICSE2014} and fragmentation~\cite{Wei16}.
+Our work also differs from alternative topics, such as functional bugs~\cite{Fan2018,fan2018efficiently,su2017guided}, performance~\cite{Liu:ICSE2014} and fragmentation~\cite{Wei16}.
+For the concrete security weaknesses, for example, {SSL} issues have been widely discussed in~\cite{fahl2013rethinking}, which suggests {revisiting} the {SSL} handling in applied platforms (\eg, iOS and Android).
+Followed by recent reports~\cite{parasa2016mobile,Lebeck2015} and our observation, we find that many \apps have fairly weak or even no authentication and encryption mechanisms.
+Sounthiraraj et al.~\cite{sounthiraraj2014smv} proposed to combine static and dynamic analysis to identify security problems in {SSL/TLS} for Android apps.
+Georgiev et al.~\cite{georgiev2012most} focused on {SSL} connection authentication of non-browser software, indicating that SSL certificate validation is defective and vulnerabilities are logical errors, due to the poor design of APIs to {SSL} libraries and misuse of such APIs.
+Egele et al.~\cite{egele2013empirical} checked for violations of 6 cryptographic rules (using cryptographic APIs) in real-world Android apps.
+They applied static analysis to extract necessary information to evaluate the properties and showed that about 88\% of the apps violate the security rules.
+For our research, we also integrate these aforementioned \weaknesses as vulnerable security points, and examine whether banking apps contain these vulnerabilities.